Pete Browning: Historical impact

 Browning was an important figure in baseball's history.
 In addition to his accomplishments as a player, which have made him a popular candidate for the Baseball Hall of Fame, his legacy is expressed in the game in other ways as well.
 Browning is probably best remembered today as the inspiration behind the Hillerich & Bradsby company's popular "Louisville Slugger" line of baseball bats.
 In 1884, Browning became one of the first professional players to purchase and use the company's bats.
 They trademarked the name in 1894 to honor his patronage and capitalize on his fame.

 Browning's decision to sign with Pittsburgh in 1891 is noteworthy, as this transaction helped cement the team's new nickname of "Pirates".
 When the Players' League collapsed, its members were supposed to return to their franchises from the prior season.
 Pittsburgh, though, signed several players who were theoretically under the control of other clubs, starting with second baseman Lou Bierbauer.
 Other franchises decried these acts of "piracy", and the name stuck.

 The strike by Browning and his Louisville teammates is also important in that it was the first labor action in what was ultimately a long series of disputes between players and management, prefacing the formation and collapse of the Players' League.

 In 1984, a new grave marker was dedicated for Pete Browning, one that correctly spelled his name and listed all his major baseball achievements.
 The new marker was the idea of Philip Von Borries, who wrote the copy for the new marker and who also co-designed the marker.
 The ceremonies, jointly held by the city of Louisville and the Hillerich & Bradsby Company, came during the company's centennial celebration of their famed Louisville Slugger bat (of which Browning is the namesake).

 There was a Browning's Restaurant & Brewery adjacent to Louisville Slugger Field.

 The Nineteenth Century Committee of the Society for American Baseball Research named Browning the Overlooked 19th Century Baseball Legend for 2009 — a 19th-century player, manager, executive or other baseball personality not yet inducted into the National Baseball Hall of Fame in Cooperstown, New York.

+Author Tim Newby wrote a biography about Browning entitled, The Original Louisville Slugger: The Life and Forgotten Times of Baseball Legend Pete Browning that was published by the University Press of Kentucky in September 2024.
+The book was named a finalist for the Casey Award, given annually to the best baseball book each year.